awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 ### Version 2015\.09\.c and earlier<a name="ecs-AMI-pre-LVM"></a>

 Amazon ECS\-optimized Amazon Linux AMIs from version `2015.09.c` and earlier launch with a single 30\-GiB volume that is attached at `/dev/xvda` and mounted as the root of the file system\.
 This volume shares the operating system and all Docker images and metadata\.
-You can determine the available storage on your container instance with standard storage information commands \(such as df \-h\)\.
+You can determine the available storage on your Amazon EC2 instance with standard storage information commands \(such as df \-h\)\.

 There is no practical way to add storage \(that Docker can use\) to instances launched from these AMIs without stopping them\.
-If you find that your container instances need more storage than the default 30 GiB, you should terminate each instance\.
+If you find that your Amazon EC2 instances need more storage than the default 30 GiB, you should terminate each instance\.
 Then, launch another in its place with the latest Amazon ECS\-optimized Amazon Linux AMI and a large enough data storage volume\.